willykc/unity-package-tester/README.md

 All [inputs from Unity test runner](https://game.ci/docs/github/test-runner) are supported except for `projectPath`.
 The input `unityVersion` is mandatory because, contrary to Unity projects, packages are not tied to a specific Unity version.

-An extra input called `scopedRegistries` allows to specify scoped registries to use during package import.
+The `scopedRegistries` input allows to specify scoped registries to use during package import.
 Enter the value as a comma separated list of scoped registries in JSON, as shown below.

 ```yaml
 scopedRegistries: |